RobinTheHood/modified-stripe/README.md

 - If you don't know exactly how to code something for modified, we've also written documentation for developers.
 Have a look: https://docs.module-loader.de
 - You can discuss your idea with us on Discord.
 There is almost always someone online.
 Don't be afraid to write to us there.
 - Opening an issue on GitHub.
+- Or choose an issue you'd like to try.
+Let us know on the issue or on Discord that you're trying.
+This way we can help you and tasks are not processed twice.
 - If you already have finished code, submit it as a PullRequest.
+- Stripe has very good documentation.
+The module uses Stripe Checkout.
+The following website explains it clearly: https://stripe.com/docs/checkout/quickstart
+- To test the Stripe module, you can create a (normal) free account with Stripe.
+This account is in sandbox (developer) mode.
+You will receive a public and private key from Stripe to test Stripe in sandbox mode.

 ### Coding Style
 We are using: